mjfelis/mjfelis/README.md

 Hi there, I'm **mjfelis**.

 I believe in decentralization, privacy, and digital autonomy.
 Surveillance has no place in a free internet.
-My work focuses on building technologies that return control to users, making the web more private, censorship-resistant, and trustless.
+My work focuses on building technologies that return control to users, making the web more private, censorship-resistant, and verifiable.
 Let’s rebuild the internet as it was meant to be: open, secure, and decentralized.

 **mjfelis** comes from “*felis*”, the Latin word for cat: a symbol deeply associated with independence, privacy, and autonomy across cultures.